world peace chicken enchiladas verdes

 While the enchiladas are baking, prep toppings.
 My faves are diced, fresh tomatoes, fresh cilantro, chopped avocado dressed with salt, pepper and a little lime juice; and lime wedges to squeeze.
 I sometimes place mixed salad greens on the plate and place enchiladas on top.

 Pile the cool, fresh topping ingredients on the hot enchiladas.
 Oh. my. goodness...
 I'm getting weak in the knees just thinking about it!
+I serve mine with some sort of beans and rice.

 Buena Apetit!